Psychology

 The Faculty of Psychology is dedicated to helping you consolidate your professional profile.
 Our academic team, comprising professors from the final-year courses, works closely with supervisors at the practice centers—licensed and registered psychologists.
 This collaboration provides you with a nurturing academic and work experience, empowering you to demonstrate and apply the skills required to graduate as a well-rounded Ulima psychologist.

 To begin your internship, ensure you have been accepted into a practice center.
 Such center must be registered according to the University procedure through the Ulima Employability and Professional Engagement Center.
-This registration is key not only for monitoring your practice experience but also as a requirement to earn your bachelor’s degree, as outlined in the Pre-professional Practice Regulations published by the Employability and Professional Engagement Center.
+This registration is key not only for monitoring your practice experience but also as a requirement to earn your bachelor’s degree, as outlined in the Pre-professional Practice Regulations published by the Center for Employability, Professional Engagement, and Alumni.

 We recommend starting your search for practice centers at least one semester in advance.
-The Employability and Professional Engagement Center offers helpful resources, including personalized counseling to enhance your employability and support your transition into the job market.
+The Center for Employability, Professional Engagement, and Alumni offers helpful resources, including personalized counseling to enhance your employability and support your transition into the job market.

 Requirements for Pre-professional Practice Registration